jsherman212/xnuspy/README.md

 #### Errors Pertaining to `XNUSPY_CALL_HOOKME`
 `errno` is set to...
 - `ENOTSUP` if:
-  - `hookme` is too far away from the page of `xnuspy_tramp` structures.
+  - `hookme` is too far away from the memory containing the `xnuspy_tramp` structures.
 This is determined inside of pongoOS, and can only happen if xnuspy had to fallback to unused code already inside of the kernelcache.
 In this case, calling `hookme` would almost certainly cause a kernel panic, and you'll have to figure out another kernel function to hook.

 If this flavor returns an error, `hookme` was not called.